Biak

 Digital relief map of Biak

-Biak is the largest of the Schouten Islands, located in a large gulf in the north coast of western New Guinea.
-It is about 45 miles (72 km) long and 25 miles (40 km) wide.
+Biak is the largest of the Schouten Islands, located in Geelvink Bay (Cenderawasih Bay) on the north coast of western New Guinea.
+Biak is about 45 miles (72 km) long and 25 miles (40 km) wide.
 The somewhat smaller island of Soepiori is located to the northwest, across a very narrow strait, and the Padaido Islands are scattered to the southeast.
-Biak itself is mostly a low plateau covered with jungle, but there is a coastal plain on the south with considerable flat ground suitable for airfields.
+Biak itself is mostly a low plateau covered with jungle and reaching to 2428' (740 meters) to the northwest, but there is a coastal plain on the south with considerable flat ground suitable for airfields.
 There are no natural anchorages and the island is almost completely surrounded by a formidable reef.
 The administrative center was Bosnik, on the southeast coast, where the reef was a bit narrower and was crossed by two stone jetties.
-There is a 200 foot (60 m) escarpment extending from east of Bosnik to Mokmer.
-This escarpment is about 500 yards (460 m) inland along most of its length, but comes close to the shore at Parai, leaving just enough room for a road.
 The indigenous population numbered about 25,000 in 1944.

 The Battle of Biak

-Digital relief map of battle area on Biak
+of battle area on Biak

 The LVTs were manned by 542 Engineer Boat and Shore Regiment while the DUKWs were manned by African-American troops.
 The DUKW drivers were hastily trained to operate out of LSTs at the rehearsal held at Hollandia on 23 May 1944.
 They performed well in the actual landing in spite of considerable confusion.